Master Food Preserver Volunteer Policy

 The purpose of this policy is to clearly define for Master Food Preserver Volunteers and University of Maine Cooperative Extension staff what constitutes volunteer hours.
 This policy includes both Master Food Preserver Volunteers in training who are working towards their initial certification requirement of 20 hours of volunteer time, and certified Master Food Preserver Volunteers who are continuing in “active status” and who are required to volunteer 10 hours each year they remain active.

 Administrative volunteer hours include time conducting leadership and/or organizational activities of Master Food Preserver Volunteer programs and projects.
 Administrative time would include time spent planning and conducting meetings, developing communications, e-mails and letters, conducting surveys, entering data and other tasks involved in managing a Master Food Preserver project.
-For example a volunteer may serve as a local project coordinator for Plant-A-Row for the Hungry in a particular county.
+For example, a volunteer may serve as an application screener for the Master Food Preserver class.

 Community hours are contributed while working on Master Food Preserver-approved community projects that are non-educational but which are in support of our Extension Master Food Preserver program mission.
 For example a volunteer may include time conducting approved food preservation judging at Agricultural Fairs.